 Return of Title IV Funds

-Cogswell will perform a pro-rata refund calculation up through the 60% point in each period of enrollment unless the student has cancelled his or her enrollment or withdrawn and received a full refund under the provisions previously stated.
-Under a pro-rata refund calculation, Cogswell is entitled to retain only the percentage of institutional charges proportional to the period of enrollment completed by the student.
+USV will perform a pro-rata refund calculation up through the 60% point in each period of enrollment unless the student has cancelled his or her enrollment or withdrawn and received a full refund under the provisions previously stated.
+Under a pro-rata refund calculation, USV is entitled to retain only the percentage of institutional charges proportional to the period of enrollment completed by the student.
 The period of enrollment completed by the student is calculated by dividing the total number of days in the period of enrollment by the number of days completed in that period as of the last documented date of attendance.
 Scheduled breaks of five or more consecutive calendar days are excluded from return calculation.

 Any amount due back to Title IV funds, state grants, and/or the student will be refunded within 45 days of the date of cancellation or withdrawal.
-Cogswell must return Title IV funds to the program from which the student received aid during the enrollment period, in the following order, up to the net amount disbursed from each source:
+USV must return Title IV funds to the program from which the student received aid during the enrollment period, in the following order, up to the net amount disbursed from each source:

 Students who have earned more aid than had been disbursed at the time of withdrawal will be eligible for a Post Withdrawal Disbursement.
 The Financial Aid Office must notify the student within 30 days of the withdrawal date of the availability of Post-Withdrawal funds.
 The student will have 15 days to respond to the notice.
 It is at the discretion of the College to allow a Post-Withdrawal Disbursement for a student who fails to respond to the school within the 15-day period.
 Once the student accepts the Post-Withdrawal Disbursement, the College has 90 days from the withdrawal date to disburse those funds to the student's account.